smelendez25/project_course/Codebook.md

 16- Changes the data activity row to use the activity labels 17- Saves the mean and std into mean_and_std.csv
 18- Saves the tidy dataset into tidy_dataset.csv
+19- Generate a new dataset with all the average measures for each subject and activity type (30 subjects * 6 activities = 180 rows).
+The output file is called tidy.txt, and uploaded to this repository.

 mean_and_std.csv